moja-global/community-website/website/case-studies/introduction-to-flint-modules.md

 ### RothC Soil Carbon Module

-RothC is a module used for simulating the turnover of soil carbon in non-waterlogged soils under different vegetation types.
-It is based on the decomposition of organic matter as it relates to mean temperature and moisture, and proportion of resistant and decomposable organic material.
+RothC is a module used to simulate soil carbon turnover in non-waterlogged soils under different vegetation types.
+It is based on the decomposition of organic matter related to mean temperature and moisture and the proportion of resistant and decomposable organic material.
 It runs on a monthly time step interval.

 Input data for the RothC module is readily available.
-There is considerable overlap with hybrid growth modules and WOFOST modules.
+There is considerable overlap between hybrid growth modules and WOFOST modules.
 For a detailed explanation and better understanding, see Ver de Terre production - [RothC guide](https://www.verdeterreprod.fr/wp-content/uploads/2020/05/RothC_guide_WIN.pdf).

 #### Inputs: